LouisT123/New-MVC-tutorial-/README.md

 # New-MVC-tutorial-
-New restored file of mvc tutorial
+New restored file of ASP.NET CORE mvc tutorial